 - Source inspiration

 - Look at colour psychology to determine your colour choices

 - Create a mood board.
-I used www.canva.com and one of the standard layout templates
+I use www.canva.com and one of the standard layout templates.

 - Create your logo, logo variation and sub-mark

-Simple: If you do not take the time to understand the emotional connection you want to evoke in your brand that authentically represents your values, talents and aspirations then you are going to end up disappointed.
+If you do not take the time to understand the emotional connection you want to evoke in your brand that authentically represents your values, talents and aspirations, you will end up disappointed.

-Creating all the elements together as a “Style board”, will give you the clarity to move forward with creating a standout website and marketing materials that you can be proud of.
+Creating all the elements together as a “Style board” will give you the clarity to make a website and create marketing materials that you can be proud of.